Futarimiti/ferrum.nvim/readme.md

         \:SendlnREPL :}<CR>
 ```

-Yeah I should definitely make a lua API or something.
+Yeah I should definitely make a lua API or something, this is tedious

 ### Multi-client